carlos-eduard0/API-App/README.md

 # API
-API a seu utilizada no app
+API a ser utilizada no app